On October 11th, a cryptocurrency trader named Avraham Eisenberg executed a series of trades that were designed to:

 The exploit was a textbook example of cross-market manipulation.
-Within ten minutes of opening a massive Mango perpetual futures position, Eisenberg bought $4 million worth of MNGO on three separate exchanges, pumping its price by 2,300 percent.
+Within ten minutes of opening a massive Mango perpetual futures position, Eisenberg bought $4 million worth of MNGO on three separate exchanges, pumping its oracle-reported price by 2,300 percent.

 The exploit was also entirely preventable.
 Trade surveillance systems, which are commonplace in traditional finance, can automatically flag unusual price and volume movements, alerting exchange operators to manipulations in progress before substantial losses occur.

 - The Mango hack, minute-by-minute

 - How exchanges can prevent similar attacks

 - One or more individuals: Avraham Eisenberg, team (undisclosed)

 - Three wallets connected to Mango Markets: Wallet A, Wallet B, Wallet C

 - Two or more accounts on other exchanges: Account D on AscendEX, Account E on FTX